Flylow Vixen 2.1 Review

-The Vixen is on the thicker side of jackets in this review, making it feel warmer.
+It's on the thicker side of jackets in this review, making it feel warmer.
 It is optimized for snow sports like resort skiing and snowboarding, but it will perform well for a few lift-accessed backcountry laps as well by opening the pit vents.

 At 18.5 ounces for a size small, this is one of the heaviest jackets in this review.
 The Mammut Nordwand, with its powder skirt still zipped in, is only an ounce heavier and is one of the most mountain-savvy jackets we have ever tested.
 As such, the Vixen does not jump out to us as a backcountry-ready jacket where lightweight is a premium.
 Instead, this is a great resort hardshell, and it's super comfortable and stylish for that purpose.

 The Vixen has a great feature set for resort skiing.
-The helmet compatible storm hood is adjustable in three places, and the bottom hem in two.
+The helmet-compatible storm hood is adjustable in three places and the bottom hem in two.

 It has pit vents and two side hand pockets at a nice angle to warm your hands (but would fall under a harness or hip belt, another clue this jacket is not optimized for the backcountry).
-There is a spacious external chest pocket, and two internal mesh pockets, a zippered one big enough for a phone and a large one that will hold your gloves and keep them warm and dry.
+There is a spacious external chest pocket and two internal mesh pockets, a zippered one big enough for a phone and a large one that will hold your gloves and keep them warm and dry.

 The Vixen is made of durable and stretchy three-layer shell material.
-It is soft to the touch, but a little bit stiffer; it's an excellent balance of qualities in our opinion because a slightly stiffer fabric tends not to snag as easily, thereby improving its durability.
-For impressive durability, check out any jacket by Arc'teryx, or the Mammut Nordwand.
+It is soft to the touch but a little bit stiffer; it's an excellent balance of qualities in our opinion because a slightly stiffer fabric tends not to snag as easily, thereby improving its durability.
+For impressive durability, check out any jacket by Arc'teryx or the Mammut Nordwand.

-At $375, this jacket is a little pricey for the weight and reduced versatility.
+This jacket is a little pricey for the weight and reduced versatility.
 That said, if in-bounds skiing is your main gig, and you do it a lot, and you like the feel, features, and look of this jacket, we are sure you'll love it and that it will hold up for a whole lot of turns.